-Table 3.2 presents an average set of emission factors that can be used for primary zinc production.
-Table 3.3-Table 3.6 present emission factors for specific technologies in the primary zinc production process.
+Table 3.3 presents emission factors that can be used for primary zinc production; unabated.
+Table 3.4 Error!
+Reference source not found.-Table 3.5 present emission factors for specific technologies in the primary zinc production process.
 However, data were not available for all pollutants (only for the values referenced in Theloke et al., 2008).
-To complete the tables with emission factors for particulates, typical emission factors for particulates from Table 3.2 have been used.
-The emission factors presented in the specific technology tables should therefore be handled with care, since emissions of heavy metals and particulates in these tables could not be harmonised.
-Abatement efficiencies for particulates are provided separately in Table 3.13.
+The $PM{10}$ emission was estimated from the composition of particulate matter emitted from zinc oxide kilns given in the SPECIATE database (US EPA, 2011) and the emission of heavy metals given by Theloke et al. (2008).
+Regarding the EFs concerning abated emissions the reduction of TSP is assumed to be as efficient as the reduction of heavy metals.
+The share of TSP and $PM{2.5}$ was estimated by using the distribution given in Visschedijk et al. (2004).
+The Zn/Pb ratio was assumed to be the same as the Tier 1 EF (Table 3.1).
+The emission factors presented in the specific technology tables should therefore be handled with care.
+Abatement efficiencies for particulates are provided separately in Table 3.10.